foundershk/foundershk-datasource-agent/README.md

 ## Installation

-Follow installation and running instructions in the [Grafana Labs Documentation](https://grafana.com/docs/grafana-cloud/data-configuration/configure-private-datasource-c
+Follow installation and running instructions in the [Grafana Labs Documentation](https://grafana.com/docs/grafana-cloud/data-configuration/configure-private-datasource-connect/)

+## Setting the ssh log level

+Use the `-l